BBVA/kapow/docs/source/the_project/quickstart.rst

 Ok, this approach could be the best choice for our organization, but:

-1. We'll need to create a new project, develop, test, manage and maintain it.
+1. We'll need to start a new project, develop, test, manage and maintain it.
 2. We need to wait for for the development to be production ready.
-3. We need a budget, even if we have developers in our organization.
+3. We need a budget.
+Even if we have developers in our organization, their time it's not free.

 Conclusion: **Not a good idea.**